Stingray City — Grand Cayman

 Best Time to Visit

 Morning tours often offer the calmest water and fewer crowds.
 Midday brings brighter water color but can be busier when multiple ships are in port.
+On windy days, the water can be slightly choppier, but the sandbar remains shallow and manageable.

 Tips for Visiting